Just thinking…I’ve thought about this a bunch the past few weeks…

 I am not who I was; I am changed.
 I’m not defined by my grief, but I am forever changed by the loss of those I love – my parents, my in-laws, then my son.
 And in the past three years, a few dear friends to addiction, accidents, and cancer.
 The death of someone you care about impacts you in ways you cannot immediately understand.

 Maybe, just maybe, it’s not that friends disappeared because they don’t care about me or because they are jerks…maybe it’s that I’ve changed.
 I’m not the me they liked and spent time with any more.
 I’m different.
+Maybe they don’t like the me I am now.

 I’m not saying the people were trivial, people were not – are not ever – fillers.
 People matter; people are never trivial.
-People are never just fillers.

 I’m saying things I spent time and energy thinking and talking about were fillers.
 I spent my time and energy on things and ideas and thoughts that were trivial, that don’t really matter.